 Length of date range used in displaying orders for Route Plan.
 Checks against the date on which the order was placed and shows those up to today.

-Example: If this = 3, then orders placed today, yesterday, and day before yesterday are shown.
+Example: If this = 3, then orders placed today, yesterday, and 2 days prior are shown.

 Note: Applies to Route Plans of type “Depot” and not type “Route Definition”.